 Dockyard's festivities continue each Sunday throughout December, when Santa Claus takes up residence at Frog & Onion Pub.
 Come Christmas Day, no celebration is complete without a trip to the beach.
-Locals head to Elbow Beach to sunrise with a glass of Champagne.
-You can always have a socially distanced toast to welcome the day on a more low-key beach to welcome the day.
+In most years, locals head to Elbow Beach to sunrise with a glass of Champagne.
+You can always have a socially distanced toast to welcome the day on a more low-key beach.

 Warm, aromatic spices are a year-round fixture in Bermudian cuisine, but the holidays kick it up a notch.
-Start your day with an egg nog latte from Rock Island Coffee in Hamilton.
+Start your day with an Eggnog Latte or Gingerbread Mocha from Rock Island Coffee in Hamilton.

 The holidays happen to occur at the height of spiny lobster season, which makes for hearty seasonal dishes at restaurants like the Lobster Pot.
 For dessert, satisfy your sweet tooth by picking up a pint of Rum Eggnog Ice Cream from Alex & Pete's Bermuda Artisan Ice Cream.

 Home-cooked holiday meals have their own beloved Bermudian twist.
 While it wouldn’t be Christmas dinner without the turkey and a (rum) glazed ham, Bermudian holiday sides are just as essential.
 Hoppin’ John, paw-paw (papaya) casserole and cassava pie (a sweet cake made with shredded cassava root layered with chicken) are a key part of any Christmas dinner.
-Moist, buttery Bermuda black rum cake is a perfect finale – pair it with a mug of warm mulled wine.
+Moist, buttery Bermuda rum cake is a perfect finale – pair it with a mug of warm mulled wine.
 Looking for a restaurant serving Christmas dinner?
 Find a traditional roast with all the trimmings at Marcus’, a stylish restaurant by renowned chef Marcus Samuelsson in the Hamilton Princess.
 Be sure to snap a quick picture in the lobby’s life-sized gingerbread house.

-Beloved Holiday EventsFrom the Dockyard Tree-Lighting Ceremony to the Bermuda National Trust Christmas Walkabout, the island has tonnes of fun festivities.

 Carol with dolphins, attend a Christmas Eve candlelight service at the oldest Anglican Church in the Western Hemisphere and do Christmas on the beach.